eclipse-archived/smarthome/docs/sources/architecture/configuration.md

 <b>Hints:</b>

 - Any identifiers of the types are automatically mapped to unique identifiers: `bindingID:id`.
 - The attribute `uri` in the section `config-description` is optional, it *should not* be specified in bridge/*Thing*/channel type definition files because it's an embedded configuration.
-If the `uri` is *not* specified, the configuration description is registered as `bridge-type://bindingID:id`, `thing-type://bindingID:id` or `channel-type://bindingID:id` otherwise the given `uri` is used.
+If the `uri` is *not* specified, the configuration description is registered as `bridge-type:bindingID:id`, `thing-type:bindingID:id` or `channel-type:bindingID:id` otherwise the given `uri` is used.
 - If a configuration description is already specified somewhere else and the bridge/*Thing*/channel type wants to (re-)use it, a `config-description-ref` should be used instead.